HarshCasper/Rotten-Scripts/Regex Pattern/Readme.md

   2. Run the program.
   3. It will check if a string contains the specified search pattern.

- __Note__ :-  Users can modify the regex pattern & paragraphs according to their need and can match the pattern.
+ __Note__ :-  Users can set the path to their file and enter the pattern to match the regex.